proeung/putra/_work/ibm.md

     style: "half"
     type: "video"
   - content: "
-    <h2><span>2022 - 2023</span> Carbon Sandbox Library Creation</h2>
+    <h2><span>2022 - 2023</span> Sandbox Library Creation (Carbon for AEM)</h2>

     <p>In addition to my contributions to the <a href='https://github.com/carbon-design-system/carbon-for-ibm-dotcom/' target='_blank'>Carbon for IBM.com</a> library, I initiated the development of Carbon for AEM – a specialized extension of the Carbon design system, designed specifically for AEM (Adobe Experience Manager) built pages and experimental prototyping.</p>

-    <p>This sandbox library served a tool in validating innovative design components for A/B testing before their potential integration into the main upstream repository as well as launching distinct branded experiences.
-Prominent projects included the Let's Create campaign and the Watson Orchestrate product's marketing landing page.</p>
+    <p>This sandbox library served a tool in validating innovative design components for A/B testing before their potential integration into the main upstream repository as well as launching distinct branded experiences within IBM.com pages that are managed in AEM.
+Prominent projects included the Let's Create campaign and the Watson Orchestrate product's marketing landing pages.</p>

     <p>Similar to Carbon for IBM.com, this sandbox library (Carbon for AEM) offers the CDN delivery method where adopters can add a script tag directly to an HTML page and rendered the Web Components without the need for front-end bundling.</p>
     "